 You've got this!

 Meet the author:

 Dr. Tiffany Ofili Porter is a Michigan native and currently works as a pharmacist, digital content creator, and sports broadcaster.
 She is a former world class Olympic hurdler and ran track professionally for 12 years.
-During that time, Tiffany competed in the 2012, 2016, and 2020 Olympic Games, earned four world championship medals, currently holds the British National record in the 60 meter hurdles, and formerly in the 100 meter hurdles.
+During that time, Tiffany competed in the 2012, 2016, and 2020 Olympic Games, earned four world championship medals and currently holds the British National records in the 60 and 100 meter hurdles.
 She was also European Champion, Commonwealth Games silver medalist, Continental Cup silver medalist, World Junior Championship silver medalist, and earned several European medals during her tenure.

 Tiffany graduated from the University of Michigan in 2012 where she earned her Doctorate of Pharmacy.
 During her time at U of M she was a five-time NCAA champion, team captain, school record holder, Big Ten Medal of Honor recipient, Academic All-American, Vice President of SNPhA, and a member of the pharmacy school Leadership Scholars Program.
 In 2014 Tiffany was inducted into the University of Michigan Track and Field Hall of Fame.

 To learn more about Tiffany & follow her journey, please visit: www.tiffofili.com